andrewgull/HeteroR/README.md

 ## Data analysis and machine learning

+R package *renv* was used to achieve reproducibility of the analysis in the `notebooks`

-*To get the same versions of packages, use* `renv::restore()`
+To get the same versions of packages, use `renv::restore()` and then you can run code in the notebooks:

-For feature generation see `notebooks/modelling/features.qmd`.
+ - For feature generation - `notebooks/modelling/features.qmd`.

-For exploratory data analysis of the features, see file `notebooks/modelling/EDA.qmd`,
+ - For exploratory data analysis of the features - `notebooks/modelling/EDA.qmd`,

-For training and validation procedures, see `notebooks/modelling/training_and_validation.Rmd`,
+ - For training and validation procedures - `notebooks/modelling/training_and_validation.Rmd`,

-For analysis of the models, see `notebooks/modelling/models_analysis.Rmd`
+ - For analysis of the models - `notebooks/modelling/models_analysis.Rmd`

-Features table: `notebooks/modelling/data/features_strain.csv`
+The final features table used for training/validating and testing is here: `notebooks/modelling/data/features_strain.csv`

 ## Raw reads availability